nils-mathieu/piscine-rust/module-00.md

 1
 ```

-The `print_bytes` function should print every byte of the provided string.
+The `print_bytes` function must print every byte of the provided string.

 ```txt
 Input: